 Sanctuary Congregation Basic Facts

-If UUCS votes on May 21 to become a sanctuary congregation, we will not begin offering sanctuary until the Sanctuary Committee and Reverend Rick agree that all volunteers are trained and other necessities are in place.
-The committee is working with several groups supporting undocumented immigrants who face possible deportation; such groups would help supply volunteers.
+We will not begin offering sanctuary until the Sanctuary Team and Reverend Rick agree that all volunteers are trained and other necessities are in place.
+The Team is working with several groups supporting undocumented immigrants who face possible deportation; such groups would help supply volunteers.

 When we are ready to offer sanctuary, an immigrant’s rights group and its lawyers would contact Reverend Rick regarding an individual who is in imminent danger of being deported and has what would likely be perceived as a winnable case.
 The length of stay would depend on the individual’s case.
 It could be anywhere from a few days to a few months, even in some rare cases up to a year.
 UUCS will offer sanctuary to an individual whose case hopefully can be resolved within a few weeks and or just a few months.
 A covenant will address the length of time and the daily living needs of the person in sanctuary and will also list expectations related to resolving their immigration/legal status and their behavior while in sanctuary.
 There will be contact with the media to ensure that sanctuary is visible to the community and seen as an open and transparent process, not one of harboring or concealing.